Sydney Hammond Short Story Writing Competition 2020 NOW CLOSED. Theme for 2021 is COURAGE.

-- Winner receives $200AU + Anthology front cover design based on winner’s story.
-Shortlisted (2nd – 5th placed) names published.
+- Winner receives $250 Hawkeye Publishing Gift Voucher for professional services + Anthology front cover design based on winner’s story.
+Shortlisted (2nd – 4th placed) names published.

-Top 40 stories will be published in an anthology.
-All published entrants receive a free copy of the anthology.
+Top 40 stories will be published in an anthology, and all those published receive a free copy of the anthology.

 - Your story must not include your name or any identifying marks.